MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Entitlement through AI Builder trial
 Entitlement can be through a trial.
 Credits are then linked to a user.
-Trials are available only when there's no paid capacity within the tenant.
+Trials are available only when there's no paid capacity within the organization (tenant).
 In case of a trial, there is no need of allocating credits to an environment.
 Trials can be used in any environment.
 A trial brings 200K credits and is valid 30 days.